4 Data

 American Family Cohort Registry

 The American Family Cohort (AFC) Registry of primary care data was created and is updated by the American Board of Family Medicine (ABFM).
-Lab experts on the ABFM AFC Cohort Registry data include Agata Foryciarz, Gabriela Basel, and Marika Cusick.
+We are currently working with the ABFM AFC data for projects on chronic kidney disease and hypertension.

 4.5 Bringing Data to Stanford